Spay / Neuter Clinic

 8. Please be patient, as you may be waiting up to two hours until your pet is seen.
 We do not take animals into the clinic on a first-come, first-serve basis.
 Rather, the medical staff decides the order of intake each day based on the species, size and sex of the animal, so you may be called right away, or you may be called last.
 If we cannot find you when we call your name, you will lose your appointment, so we do not suggest leaving the immediate area while you wait.

-12. Pick-up time is typically between 12:30pm and 2:30pm, but is subject to change.
+11. Pick-up time is typically between 10:30am and 2:00pm, but is subject to change at the last minute.
 A staff member will call you if your pick-up time has been moved up or delayed.

 PLEASE NOTE: If you are unable to bring your pet to the clinic yourself, the person doing so must bring all of the following documents: